ConnorFieldUser/MovieLens-Database/README.md

 # MovieLens-Database
-This is a django project that renders stores and renders data that has been read and stored from the MovieLens movie review dataset.
+This is a django project that reads and stores data from the MovieLens movie review dataset.